Article 8 - Discipline and Discharge

 Upon the employee’s request, a “letter of expectation,” which is not discipline, may be removed from the personnel file, provided that the employee has performed satisfactorily for six (6) months from the date of the “letter of expectation.”

 An oral reprimand shall not become a part of an employee's personnel file.
 Investigations which do not result in disciplinary actions shall not be entered into the employee's personnel file.

-Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of one (1) year following the date of the written reprimand.
+Upon request of the employee, a written reprimand shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of eighteen (18) months following the date of the written reprimand.
 Upon request of the employee, a written record of a suspension of ten (10) days or less shall be removed from the employee's personnel file provided that no further disciplinary action has been taken against the employee for a period of three (3) years following the beginning date of the written suspension.
 Discipline that becomes eligible for removal, based upon this provision, shall not be used as a basis for any subsequent discipline of the employee.

 Only the employee's personnel file may be used as evidence in any disciplinary action or hearing.
 This does not limit, restrict, or prohibit the Appointing Authority from submitting supportive documentation or testimony, either oral or written, in any disciplinary hearing, nor does it so limit the Association.

 Documentation regarding wage garnishment action against an employee shall not be placed in the employee's personnel file.